Best Brake Fluid Testers (2026) – Top Picks for Accurate Results

 You require plastic gloves and a brake fluid test kit for this DIT project.
 To check your vehicle’s brake fluid for contamination, remove the master cylinder cover and then dip a testing strip into the fluid.
 Immediately after you remove the test strip, replace the master cylinder cover to prevent it from absorbing moisture.

-Shake off the excess fluid from the test strip while preventing the fluid from coming into contact with your skin, clothes, or car paint.
-Wait for about sixty seconds before you compare the strips’ resultant color with that of the guide on the brake fluid tests package.
+Shake off excess fluid from the test strip without allowing it to come into contact with your skin, clothes, or car paint.
+Wait about 60 seconds before comparing the strips’ resulting color to the guide on the brake fluid test package.
 The guide will tell you if it is time to change the brake fluid.

 Does Brake Fluid Mix With Water?

 In the short term, the brakes work perfectly okay.
 However, brake fluid is said to be hygroscopic.
-This means that it has a high ability to absorb moisture from the atmosphere, and thus it should remain airtight all the time.
+This means it has a high capacity to absorb moisture from the atmosphere, so it should remain airtight at all times.

-It is not allowed to mix with water, but after a long time, it absorbs some water, which reduces its overall efficiency.
-Once the fluid tests to contain water above 2%, then it is time to change the fluid before it corrodes the internal parts of the braking system.
+It is not allowed to mix with water, but over time, it absorbs some water, reducing its overall efficiency.
+Once the fluid tests show water above 2%, then it is time to change the fluid before it corrodes the internal parts of the braking system.

 professional brake fluid tester